holoviz/panel/doc/index.md

 :link: how_to/index
 :link-type: doc

-How-to guides provide step by step recipes for solving essential problems and tasks that arise during your work.
+How-to guides provide step-by-step recipes for solving essential problems and tasks that arise during your work.
 :::

 :::{grid-item-card} {octicon}`book;2.5em;sd-mr-1` API Reference
 :link: api/index
 :link-type: doc

-The Panel API Reference Manual furnishes an extensive guide covering Panels methods and parameters.
+The Panel API Reference Manual provides an extensive guide covering Panel's methods and parameters.
 :::

 ::::

 For usage questions or technical assistance, please head over to [Discourse](https://discourse.holoviz.org/) or our [Discord server](https://discord.gg/muhupDZM).
-If you have any [issues](https://github.com/holoviz/panel/issues), [feature requests](https://github.com/holoviz/panel/issues) or wish to [contribute](https://github.com/holoviz/panel/blob/main/CONTRIBUTING.MD), you can visit our [GitHub site](https://github.com/holoviz/panel).
+If you have any [issues](https://github.com/holoviz/panel/issues), [feature requests](https://github.com/holoviz/panel/issues), or wish to [contribute](https://github.com/holoviz/panel/blob/main/CONTRIBUTING.MD), you can visit our [GitHub site](https://github.com/holoviz/panel).

 ## Sponsors